sdetweil/samplePlugin/readme.md

     the html portion for your plugin.  this should use angular directives to generate the plugin content
     * the sample plugin uses this to display the text string managed by the controller<br>

+	with sm you build the html in advance, using angular directives to dynamically do whatever, show/hide/ expand table, ... whatever,<br>
+  and put the DATA in the modules 'scope' (in the controller) and then angular updates the DOM ..<br>

+        so the plugin doesn't know ANYTHING about the presentation side at all..
+MVC u can change the layout of the presentation by updating the external  plugin/index.html and the code works the same

 - controller.js - *required* for mgmt of any data displayed All of the angular controller logic (data binding) for your plugin.